l33tdaima/l33tdaima/p249m/README.md

 ```

 ## Solution
-- We need a helper function to generate the signature of each string, it could be shifting the first char to 'a'.
+- We need a helper function to generate the signature of each string, it could be shifting the first char to 'a', or distance between every two characters.
 - For each string, add them into a hash table key by the signature.
 - Dump the hash table into output list.

 #GOOGL #UBER
+#GOOGL.MJ

 #Hash Table #String